SolidOS/solidos/documentation/guidelines/AI_guidelines.md

     Prompt: Generate a dialog modal for user confirmation.
     Output: (this commit)

+    docs: improve ticket labeling table to match lifecycle diagram
+    Prompt: On the SolidOS repo, we have a big README.
+I would like to add a contributing.md which contains all the information that newcomers or current devs need to be able to contribute to the SolidOS repositories.
+Pls suggest a structure for it and copy over the relevant text.
+In addition, add a section about the ticket labeling and use this photo

+    Co-authored-by: GitHub Copilot (claude-sonnet-4.6) <copilot@github.com>

-In order to write such a commit see the [GitHub guidelines](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors).
+In order to write such a commit, see the [GitHub guidelines](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors).
 And visit some of our past commits:
 - [solid-ui Update account components in header commit](https://github.com/SolidOS/solid-ui/pull/775/changes/9779714ad33923da82de150517a8e77c662cb52e)
 - [solidOS improve ticket labeling table to match lifecycle diagram commit](https://github.com/SolidOS/solidos/commit/c40118b3c8f32fd7ed69e1e9d40ccfdd454f644d)